swiftlang/swiftly/README.md

 - Switching which installed toolchain is active (i.e. which one is discovered via `$PATH`)
 - Updating installed toolchains to the latest available versions of those toolchains
 - Uninstalling installed toolchains
+- Run swift toolchain commands in a particular version of the toolchain
 - Listing the toolchains that are available to install (not yet implemented)

 ## Platform support